binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 3. Make it executable: `chmod u+x ducky-decode.pl`
 4. {title="Result", linenos=off}
     wget https://github.com/midnitesnake/USB-Rubber-Ducky/raw/master/Encoder/encoder.jar
 5. Put the supplied micro SD card into the USB holder and plug it into an empty USB port.
-Now we are ready to fill it with a payload.
+Now we are ready to fill it with a payload

 My workflow went like this:

 1. In one terminal pane I would have my text file `inject.txt` open in vim.
-In this file I would write my ducky script and save.
+In this file I would write my ducky script and save
 2. In another terminal pane in the directory `/opt/usb-rubber-ducky/` I would run `java -jar encoder.jar`.
-This provides the options you need to create your payload so you can run `java -jar encoder.jar -i inject.txt -o /media/<you>/<name of micro SD card>/inject.bin`.
+This provides the options you need to create your payload so you can run `java -jar encoder.jar -i inject.txt -o /media/<you>/<name of micro SD card>/inject.bin`
 3. Pull your USB holder out and put the card into the ducky.
-It is now set for a victim to plug it into their USB port and have the payload run.
+It is now set for a victim to plug it into their USB port and have the payload run

 Using ducky script and the existing community-provided payloads as examples, imagination is the only real limiting factor to what you can easily do with the USB Rubber Ducky, or any infectious media for that matter.
 For example: